TsokAI/tf-yolo-v2/README.md

 # yolov2 with tensorflow

 ## dataset:
-change dataset directory in config.py, folder contain 'images' and 'annotation' subfolder
+create symlink to 'data' from dataset location, 'data' folder contain 'images' and 'annotation' subfolder

+tf-slim pretrained model in 'model' folder

 annotation using pascal/voc xml format

 using default yolov2's anchor in 416x416, can be scaled to different size